 • Long-Term Moisture Issues: If left unaddressed, prolonged moisture exposure can lead to more severe issues like cracking, spalling, or even rebar corrosion within reinforced concrete.

+The presence of efflorescence in concrete cracks is particularly concerning as it indicates water is actively penetrating these fissures, potentially exacerbating structural weaknesses.
 Thus, while efflorescence itself is not structurally harmful, it can signal the need for a closer inspection of the affected area.

 How to Prevent Efflorescence in Concrete?